Ultimate fate of the universe: Density parameter

 An important parameter in fate of the universe theory is the density parameter, omega ($\Omega$), defined as the average matter density of the universe divided by a critical value of that density.
 This selects one of three possible geometries depending on whether $\Omega$ is equal to, less than, or greater than $1$.
 These are called, respectively, the flat, open and closed universes.
 These three adjectives refer to the overall geometry of the universe, and not to the local curving of spacetime caused by smaller clumps of mass (for example, galaxies and stars).
 If the primary content of the universe is inert matter, as in the dust models popular for much of the 20th century, there is a particular fate corresponding to each geometry.
 Hence cosmologists aimed to determine the fate of the universe by measuring $\Omega$, or equivalently the rate at which the expansion was decelerating.

 Repulsive force

 Starting in 1998, observations of supernovas in distant galaxies have been interpreted as consistent with a universe whose expansion is accelerating.
 Subsequent cosmological theorizing has been designed so as to allow for this possible acceleration, nearly always by invoking dark energy, which in its simplest form is just a positive cosmological constant.
 In general, dark energy is a catch-all term for any hypothesized field with negative pressure, usually with a density that changes as the universe expands.
+Some cosmologists are studying whether dark energy which varies in time (due to a portion of it being caused by a scalar field in the early universe) can solve the crisis in cosmology.
+Upcoming galaxy surveys from the Euclid, Nancy Grace Roman and James Webb space telescopes (and data from next-generation ground-based telescopes) are expected to further develop our understanding of dark energy (specifically whether it is best understood as a constant energy intrinsic to space, as a time varying quantum field or as something else entirely).